-The project validation will consist of a review of these documents and a site check to determine if Peatland Code requirements have been met.
-The site check can be done virtually if the evidence (for example drone images, fixed point photographs, etc.) that is handed in allows this, but if the validation body cannot adequately check the baseline virtually an in-person site visit will have to be arranged.
-If no non-conformances are raised or if all non-conformances are suitably rectified within a specified timeframe as determined by the validation body, a project validation statement will be issued, and the project listed on the UK Land Carbon registry as validated.
-The project validation statement will expire three years from the date of issue.
+The project plan validation will consist of a review of these documents and a site check to determine if Peatland Code requirements have been met.
+The site check can be done virtually if the evidence (for example an orthorectified map from drone images, with potentially additional photographs of e.g. specific haggs/gullies, fixed point photographs, etc.) submitted allows this.

+The validator can request additional evidence to be submitted and if the validation body cannot adequately check the baseline virtually, an in-person site visit will have to be arranged.
+To ensure a smooth process projects are encouraged to reply to any findings, to the validator within 10 working days.
+If the findings cannot be resolved within 10 working days a timeline for when they will be resolved should be given.

+If no non-conformances are raised or if all non-conformances are suitably rectified within a specified timeframe as determined by the validation body, a project plan validation statement will be issued, and the project listed on the UK Land Carbon Registry as validated.
+The project plan validation opinion will expire three years from the date of issue.

-Projects can choose to have their Pending Issuance Units (PIUs) for the whole project duration issued at this point.
+Projects can choose to have their Pending Issuance Units (PIUs, for definition see section "GHG statements" below) for the whole project duration issued at this point.
 Please note that these units will be linked to the expected "Start date" of the project, which is the completion date of restoration activities of the project.
-If this "Start date" turns out to be wrong, all PIUs will have to be cancelled and reissued by IHS Markit, now part of S&P Global, which will result in a fee for the project.
+If this "Start date" turns out to be wrong, all PIUs will have to be cancelled and reissued by the registry owner which will result in a fee for the project.

 If a project developer acts on behalf of the landowner, a communications agreement between the landowner and the project developer must be signed before PIUs can be set up.
 This agreement should state that the landowner gives the project developer permission to hold the units in their account on behalf of the landowner (a template can be obtained from the IUCN UK PP).

-On achieving project validation, a project map, the Project Design Document (PDD) and the emissions calculator will be published on the UK Land Carbon registry alongside a copy of the project validation statement and the project will get the status "Validated".
+On achieving the project plan validation, a project map, the Project Design Document (PDD) and the emissions calculator will be published on the UK Land Carbon Registry alongside a copy of the project plan validation statement and the project will receive the status "Validated".